 - 1. Online registration through FamilyID.com. - Registration for fall sports will begin June 1st. - Registration for winter sports will begin October 15th. - Registration for spring sports will begin February 15th. - 2.
-Current physical on file in the Athletics Office - Only one physical is required for the entire high school career. - For any new student-athlete, the physical must be dated on or after - July 1, 2021 (more than a year ago). - Academic eligibility (does not apply to freshmen students for fall sports) - Academic Waiver applications are available in the Athletic Office. - Waivers may only be granted prior to the start of a season. - Only one academic waiver may be granted in a high school career. - See "Guide to Athletic Academic Eligibility and Waiver Process" for more information. - 4.
-ImPact Concussion testing. - This is a computerized test that will provide a baseline measurement for all students involved in a contact sport. - It is to be completed during freshman and junior years.
+Current physical on file in the Athletics Office - Only one physical is required for the entire high school career. - For any new student-athlete, the physical must be dated on or after July 1, 2022 (more than a year ago). - 3.
+Academic eligibility NEW POLICY IN EFFECT AUGUST 1, 2023 - For fall sports June 2023 Q4/S2/FY grades are used for eligibility.
+A student must have no more than one non-passing grade to be declared eligible for fall sports. - All freshman are declared academically eligible for the fall season. - Please refer to Nashua School District policy JJJA and the Guide to Academic Eligibility for additional information.

+4. ImPact Concussion testing.

-- 5. Athletic User Fee.
-Can be paid during online registration process or in the athletic office. - Waivers are granted for students receiving free/reduced lunch. - · Refunds will be issued if a student-athlete does not make a team. - A 50% refund will be issued if a student-athlete incurs a season-ending injury with more than half of the season remaining.
+- This is a computerized test that will provide a baseline measurement for all students involved in a contact sport. - It is to be completed during freshman and junior years. - Athletic User Fee.
+Can be paid during online registration process or in the athletic office. - Waivers are granted for students receiving free/reduced lunch. - Refunds will be issued if a student-athlete does not make a team. - A 50% refund will be issued if a student-athlete incurs a season-ending injury with more than half of the season remaining.